databrary/design/ridir-16/ridir-16-narrative.md

 ## Supplementary documents

 In addition to the supplementary documents required in the NSF Grant Proposal Guide, this section of the proposal must include two additional documents uploaded under Other Supplementary Docs.
 Although, at the Principal Investigator’s discretion these issues may also be discussed in the proposal’s Project Description, they must be directly addressed in the supplementary documents.

-### Technical Plan:

-A specific and detailed plan and technical details must be presented for how the project goals will be achieved.
-For example technicians, either by name or by competence/job qualifications should be identified; how will participating students be trained?; how would the broader research community be informed of the product and trained in its use?
-A detailed schedule with milestones should be included.
-(This list is not intended to be complete.) (page limit: 2 pages)

-### Sustainability Plan:

-How will the product be sustained after the expiry of the award?
-How will it be maintained and made accessible to the research community? (page limit: 1 page) Every project must include an estimate of its annual operational cost if it were to become fully operational.

 ----